-Income-driven repayment plans for student loans work exactly as they sound: Each of these plans calculates your monthly repayment amount based on how much you earn.
-This is one of the main benefits of income-driven repayment.
-Because the monthly payments are calculated based on your earnings, payments become more affordable during lean financial times.
+Income-driven repayment plans are an option for federal student loans that calculate your monthly payment amount based on how much you earn and your family size.
+Because the monthly payments depend on your income, payments become more affordable during lean financial times.

 What is income-driven repayment?

-Income-driven repayment plans are a federal student loan repayment option that sets your monthly student loan payment at an amount that’s intended to be affordable based on your income and family size.
+Income-driven repayment plans are a federal student loan repayment option that sets your monthly payment at an amount intended to be affordable based on your income and family size.

 How does it work?

 Income-driven repayment plans set your monthly loan payment at a percentage of your discretionary income.
-The exact percentage varies depending on the specific plan you sign up for but generally ranges from 10 to 20 percent of your discretionary income.
+The exact percentage depends on the specific plan but generally ranges from 10 to 20 percent of your discretionary income.

-Discretionary income is the difference between your annual income and 100 percent to 150 percent of the poverty guideline, depending on the repayment plan, your family size and where you live.
+Discretionary income is the difference between your annual income and 100 to 150 percent of the federal poverty guidelines, depending on your repayment plan, family size and location.

 Why is it important?

-Income-driven repayment plans are important for federal student loan borrowers who need a lower monthly payment on their loans more than anything else.
-Since these plans base your monthly student loan installment on how much you actually earn, the amount you pay may only be a fraction of what you would pay on a standard 10-year student loan repayment plan.
-Depending on your income and family size, you may not even have a monthly payment at all.
+Income-driven repayment plans are important for federal student loan borrowers who need a lower monthly payment on their loans.
+Since these plans base your monthly student loan installment on how much you actually earn, the amount you pay may only be a fraction of what you would pay on a standard 10-year repayment plan.
+Depending on your income and family size, you may not have a monthly payment at all.

-Further, income-driven repayment plans are a requirement if you plan to pursue Public Service Loan Forgiveness (PSLF) with qualified employment in a public service field.
-With PSLF, you would only make 10 years of payments (or 120 payments) on your income-driven repayment plan before having the loan balances forgiven.
-As an added bonus, the amounts forgiven aren’t considered taxable with this option.
+Income-driven repayment plans are also a requirement if you plan to pursue Public Service Loan Forgiveness (PSLF) with qualified employment in a public service field.
+With PSLF, you only need to make 10 years of payments (or 120 payments) on your income-driven repayment plan before having the loan balances forgiven.
+The amount forgiven is not considered taxable income.

 Types of income-driven repayment plans

-There are four types of income-driven repayment plans you can apply for:
+There are five types of income-driven repayment plans you can apply for:

 How to calculate income-based repayment

 Loan servicers will set payments based on your discretionary income.
-All servicers use a standard formula to determine this amount, so it’s easy to figure out what yours would be with some basic information.
+All loan servicers use a standard formula to determine this amount, so it’s easy to calculate yours with some basic information.

-According to the U.S. Department of Education, 150 percent of the 2020 poverty guideline is $19,140 for a family of one.
-The difference between your AGI and this amount is $20,860.
-This is your discretionary income.
-If you paid 10 percent of this amount under an income-driven repayment plan, you would owe $2,086 for the year, or $173.83 per month.
+According to the U.S. Department of Education, 150 percent of the 2021 poverty guideline is $19,320 for a family of one in Indianapolis.
+The difference between your AGI and this amount is $20,680.
+That’s your discretionary income.
+If you paid 10 percent of this amount under an income-driven repayment plan, you would pay $2,068 for the year and $172.33 per month.

 But the math changes if you have three kids.
-If you’re a family of four, 150 percent of the 2020 poverty guideline works out to $39,300.
-The difference between this amount and your AGI is only $700, and this is your discretionary income.
-If you owed 10 percent of this amount on an income-driven repayment plan, you would only owe $70 on your student loans for the year.
-That’s only $5.83 per month.
+If you’re a family of four, 150 percent of the 2021 poverty guideline works out to $39,750.
+The difference between this amount and your AGI is only $250.
+If you owed 10 percent of this amount on an income-driven repayment plan, you would only pay $25 on your student loans for the year.
+That’s only $2.08 per month.

 How to apply for income-driven repayment

-The first step in applying for an income-driven repayment plan is contacting your loan servicer to find out what options may be available to you.
+The first step in applying for an income-driven repayment plan is contacting your loan servicer to find out what options may be available.
 Your choices will depend on the type of federal loan you have and when you borrowed the money.

-The application allows for selecting an income-driven repayment plan by name.
-You can also ask that your loan servicer identify the most appropriate income-driven plan (or plans) for your individual situation and have the servicer put you into the income-driven plan that provides the most affordable monthly payments.
+The application lets you select the specific income-driven repayment plan you want, which you can determine using the U.S. Department of Education’s loan simulator.
+You can also ask your loan servicer to identify the most appropriate income-driven plan (or plans) for your individual situation and have the servicer put you on the income-driven plan that provides the most affordable monthly payment.

 Alternatives to income-driven repayment

-If an income-driven repayment plan does not work for you, or if you’re not eligible, there are a few other options that may also help reduce monthly loan payments.
-A few options include:
+If an income-driven repayment plan does not work for you, or if you’re not eligible, there are other options to reduce your monthly loan payments.
+These include:

-- Extended repayment plan.
-This approach involves a longer repayment term, which reduces the monthly payment amount but ultimately will increase the total interest paid over the life of the loan.
+- Extended repayment plan: This approach involves a longer repayment term, which reduces the monthly payment but ultimately increases the total interest paid over the life of the loan.
 Payments are made for up to 25 years.

-- Student loan refinancing.
-While refinancing your federal student loans with a private lender will eliminate the option of income-driven repayment plans or loan forgiveness, it may be worth it if you can get a much lower interest rate.
+- Student loan refinancing: While refinancing your federal student loans with a private lender will eliminate federal benefits, like the option of income-driven repayment plans or loan forgiveness, it may be worthwhile if you can get a much lower interest rate.

 FAQ about income-driven repayment